 First, think about the primary niche you are in.
 That is probably going to dictate which niche section of the site you're going to want to take a look at and invest in.
-Keep in mind, these contracts are completely editable and I do encourage you to check with local attorney.
+Keep in mind, these contracts are completely editable and I do encourage you to check with a local attorney.

-Purchasing a TheLawTog® contract template form can not only save you money with an attorney (see this example: https://www.thelawtog.com/using-photography-contract-templates-can-save-money/) but it will result in a more on-point and comprehensive document as many lawyers are not a lawyer for photographers and often times forget alot of the little things that we need!
+Purchasing a TheLawTog® contract template form can not only save you money with an attorney (see this example: https://www.thelawtog.com/using-photography-contract-templates-can-save-money/) but it will result in a more on-point and comprehensive document as many lawyers are not a lawyer for photographers and often times forget many of the little things that we need!

 Here is an article that can help you have a quick glance: https://www.thelawtog.com/legal-sales-tools-photographers-need/

-If you haven't already done so - snag the free document I have available athttp://www.thelawtog.com/freecontract - on the download page there is a video that walks through how all the documents mentioned in the link above work together and my recommendations.
+If you haven't already done so - snag the free document I have available at http://www.thelawtog.com/freecontract - on the download page there is a video that walks through how all the documents mentioned in the link above work together and my recommendations.